What Is Beef or Meat Meal in Dog Food?

 Meat meal ingredients are much easier to transport and store.
 Using real meat requires freezing and refrigeration to prevent the product from spoiling, whereas meat meal can be transported by trucks and railways un-refrigerated.
 Transporting and storing meat meal is more cost-effective and convenient.

-If it wasn’t for the rendering process, the offal, which consists of 30% of the animal’s live weight, would be wasted and very expensive to dispose of.
+Also, meat meal is a great business because if it wasn’t for the rendering process, the offal, which consists of 30% of the animal’s live weight, would be wasted and very expensive to dispose of.

-How To Recognise Low-Quality Meat Meals
+How to Recognize Low-Quality Meat Meals

-Meat from sources that can be easily identified usually results in higher quality meals.
-Low-grade food is made from unidentified ingredients such as expired store meats, calves that are sick or dying, deceased zoo animals, and slaughterhouse waste.
+Meat from sources that can be easily identified usually results in higher-quality meals.
+Low-grade food is made from unidentified ingredients, such as expired store meats, calves that are sick or dying, deceased zoo animals, and slaughterhouse waste.

 These should be avoided: